arunraja-hub/Metatstatic_AI/product_research/UserValidation&Roadmap.md

 We had the following 2 tasks for him:
 - Upload a scan and view risk score
-- Navigate to report page, then edit if needed, if not submit it
+- Navigate to report page then, edit if needed, if not submit it

 He was able to do both tasks within a few seconds.
 He suggested that we talk to metatstatic cancer specialists as well to know the exact sections of the pathological report required.
 He also suggested that we have a sharing feature within the application so that certain images or reports an be shared with colleagues for further advice.